WilliamBonvini/quantum-eigenfaces/README.md

 ### How to set up the repository

-1. Make sure [Poetry](https://python-poetry.org/) is installed in your base environment
+1. Make sure [Poetry](https://python-poetry.org/) is installed in your base environment.
 2. Clone the repository onto your local machine.
 3. Once you have cloned the repository, open the terminal and navigate to the root directory where the Makefile is located.
 4. Run the `make kernel` command to create a new Jupyter kernel named "quantum-eigenfaces".